From Earth to the Cosmos: A Musical Voyage Through Space and Sound

 I am deeply honored to share From Earth to the Cosmos, a multimedia program created in collaboration with Michael Shaw from NASA’s Jet Propulsion Laboratory.

-JPL is the only institution in the world to have sent spacecraft to all eight planets and many of their moons, expanding humanity’s reach across the solar system and inspiring generations to look upward and dream beyond.
+NASA’s Jet Propulsion Laboratory has played a leading role in missions that have reached all eight planets and many of their moons, expanding humanity’s reach across the solar system and inspiring generations to look upward and dream beyond.

 This project aspires to build bridges between music and science, celebrating the shared spirit of curiosity and wonder that drives both exploration and creation.
 Through it, I hope to honor how scientific research and innovation enrich our lives and to let music speak as a language of reflection, gratitude, and reverence for the fragile beauty of our world.